matze-dd/Tex2txt/README.md

 some general issues are mentioned.

 ## Selected actions
+Here is a list of the most important script operations.

 - flexible treatment of own macros with arbitrary LaTeX-style arguments;
   see section [Declaration of LaTeX macros](#declaration-of-latex-macros), and label LAB:MACROS in script